 We believe that menstrual cups offer a safe and sustainable solution to menstrual management.
 The cups are made of medical-grade silicone and can be reused for up to ten years, thus removing the ongoing financial burden of menstruation.
 As an added bonus, this significantly reduces the environmental impact of producing and disposing of a decade’s-worth of conventional menstrual management products.

 Menstrual cups can be worn for up to twelve hours at a time, meaning that women and girls don’t have to worry about finding latrines during their cycle.
 Menstrual cups help women feel free and confident, every day of the month!

-Note: Participants in the FHE workshop can choose between receiving a menstrual cup or reusable pads, depending on which option they are most comfortable with.
+Note: Participants in the workshop can choose between receiving a menstrual cup or reusable pads, depending on which option they are most comfortable with.
 This ensures girls feel agency over their bodies!